Heart failureCardiomyopathy; Congestive heart failure

 Patients who suffer from severe heart failure and whose symptoms do not improve with drug therapy or mechanical assistance may be candidates for heart transplantation.
 About 2,000 heart transplant operations are performed in the United States each year, but thousands more patients wait on a list for a donor heart.

 The most important factor for heart transplant eligibility is overall health.
 Chronological age is less important.
-Most heart transplant candidates are between the ages of 50 - 64 years.
+Most heart transplant candidates are between the ages of 50 to 64 years.

-While the risks of this procedure are high, the 1-year survival rate is about 88% for men and 77% for women.
-Five years after a heart transplant, about 73% of men and 67% of women remain alive.
-In general, the highest risk factors for death three or more years after a transplant operation are coronary artery disease and the adverse effects (infection and certain cancers) of immunosuppressive drugs used in the procedure.
-The rejection rates in older people appear to be similar to those of younger patients.
+While the risks of this procedure are high, about 85 to 90% of patients survive the first year after receiving a heart transplant, and about 75% survive for 5 years.
+Survival after 10 years is about 56%.
+In general, the highest risk factors for death 3 or more years after a transplant operation are a special kind of coronary artery disease (called transplant vasculopathy) and the adverse effects (infection and certain cancers) of immunosuppressive drugs used in the procedure.

 Up to half of patients hospitalized for heart failure are back in the hospital within 6 months.
 Many people return because of lifestyle factors, such as poor diet, failure to comply with medications, and social isolation.

 Programs that offer intensive follow-up to ensure that the patient complies with lifestyle changes and medication regimens at home can reduce rehospitalization and improve survival.
 Patients without available rehabilitation programs should seek support from local and national heart associations and groups.
 A strong emotional support network is also important.

 Medicare recently approved cardiac rehabilitation for some patients with heart failure.
 Ask your doctor if a program near you may be appropriate.

 Monitoring Weight Changes